Characters of the Uncharted series: Karl Schäfer

 Karl Schäfer is first introduced when the player arrives in a remote town in the mountains of Tibet in Uncharted 2: Among Thieves.
 He is voiced by René Auberjonois.

 At the time of his appearance, he has been living in the village for 70 years.
 During World War II, he had led an Ahnenerbe expedition to find the entrance of Shambhala.
 However, afraid of what the Nazis would do with the power found in the Cintamani Stone, Schäfer shot and killed all of the members of the expedition but himself.
-When first met, Schäfer sends Drake to look for the Cintamani Stone, after explaining what the jewel can do.
-While he is gone, Lazarević invades the village and kidnaps Schäfer, and uses him to tell him where the entrance to Shambala is.
+When he and Drake first meet, Schäfer sends Drake to look for the Cintamani Stone after explaining what it can do.
+While he is gone, Lazarević invades the village and kidnaps Schäfer, interrogating him for the whereabouts of the entrance to Shambhala.
 Schäfer dies of his wounds following his capture, begging Nathan and Elena to stop Lazarević and Flynn and destroy the stone at all costs.

 His namesake is Ernst Schäfer, a German explorer who led the 1938-1939 German expedition to Tibet.